www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2023-10-02-provide-scheduling-tool-for-schools-in-general.md

     * [x] Newsfeed -> Technical Newsfeed
     * [x] Fix apostrophe symbol at Newsfeed description.
     * [ ] Clean up article `About this site`.
+    * [ ] Indicate that list of downloads is a list of downloads.
 ## Tasks to be planned in other tickets
 * [x] User should be able to define part of the solution. -> An ticket was created: https://github.com/www-splitcells-net/net.splitcells.network/issues/287
 ## Ideas